narun4sk/ratestask_sre/QA/README.md

 Being a paid service, high availability is very much a requirement.

-1 How would you design the system?
+1. How would you design the system?
-2 What parts of the system do you expect to become the bottlenecks as the load grows?
+2. What parts of the system do you expect to become the bottlenecks as the load grows?
-3 How can those bottlenecks be addressed in the future?
+3. How can those bottlenecks be addressed in the future?

 Provide a high-level diagram, along with a few paragraphs describing the choices you've made and what factors do you need to take into consideration.

-### Answers

 ```
-                          XXXXXXXXXXXXX
+DIAGRAM                   XXXXXXXXXXXXX
                          XX            XXXXXX
                         XX                  XX  XXXXX
                       XXX                    XXX     XXX